Title

 The PAGASA Modernization Act of 2015 mandates the enhancement of the Philippine Atmospheric, Geophysical and Astronomical Services Administration's capabilities through advanced technology, improved data services, and increased funding to ensure effective weather monitoring and disaster preparedness for national safety and economic security.

-The act declares the policy of utilizing scientific and technical knowledge to ensure safety, well-being, economic security of the people, safeguard the environment, and promote progress and sustainable socioeconomic development through meteorology, geophysics, astronomy, and allied sciences.
+The State policy is to use scientific and technical knowledge to ensure public safety, well-being, economic security, safeguard the environment, and promote national progress and sustainable development through applications of meteorology, geophysics, astronomy, and allied sciences.
+It also recognizes the need to strengthen government personnel capabilities and modernize PAGASA to improve service.

-PAGASA is mandated to provide adequate, up-to-date data, and timely information on atmospheric, astronomical, and weather-related phenomena to help the government and people prepare for natural calamities and undertake science-based assessments for disaster risk reduction, climate change adaptation, and other related services.
+PAGASA must provide adequate, up-to-date data and timely information on atmospheric, astronomical, and weather-related phenomena to help prepare for calamities caused by typhoons, floods, landslides, storm surges, extreme climatic events, and climate change.
+It must also provide science-and-technology-based assessments for disaster risk reduction, climate change adaptation, and integrated water resources management, build capacity, and ensure compliance with international meteorological and climate change commitments.

-The modernization program shall be implemented for an initial period of three years, with provisions allowing payments of multi-year contract obligations beyond this period, and PAGASA is tasked to continually update its capabilities.
+The modernization program is implemented for an initial period of three (3) years.
+Payments for multi-year contract obligations incurred under the Act may extend beyond this period.

 Analyze Cases Smarter, Faster